nhsuk/nearby-services-api/README.md

 Make your changes but before you commit them you need to have couple of things set up.
 You need to authorize/have an account with [snyk](https://snyk.io/).
-We use [husky](https://github.com/typicode/husky) to run tests in git hooks so we are sure that we maintain a high standard.
+We use [husky](https://github.com/typicode/husky) to run tests in git hooks so we are sure that we maintain a high standard, so please run the tests alongside your application